How do you build the ultimate camp kitchen? We compiled a checklist to prepare you for your camping trip with the essentials.

 Related Articles: The Best Camping Food and The Best Camping Cookware Review

-The goal of this list is to create a fully prepared and organized bin that has all of the items you could possibly need for your camp kitchen.
-You can leave it all together, in the bin, and just grab it on the way out the door.
+This list aims to create a fully prepared and organized bin with all the items needed for your camp kitchen.
+You can leave it all together in the bin and grab it out the door.
 To get started, we recommend buying a nice bin that will hold all of your camp kitchen items; you can fill up this bin with all the things that you will need to complete your kitchen and leave everything in it (don't forget to wash dirty items when you get home).
-This helps so that you are never without that much needed little gadget (like your cheese grater, can opener, or corkscrew).
+This helps so that you are never without that much-needed little gadget (like your cheese grater, can opener, or corkscrew).
 Let's get started!

 Storage